-The right outsourced machining vendor is more likely to meet your quality demands if they have experience in the same or similar industries.
+The right outsourced machining vendor is more likely to meet your quality demands if they have experience in the same, or similar, industries.
 They’ll be more proactive in identifying and fixing issues before they become problems, and they may be familiar with any compliance requirements.

 We all need experts eventually.
 When a machining vendor has multiple internal experts that can answer your questions, you can rest easy and move forward.
 Lastly, ask for case studies or a range of services list so you’ll know that not only can they handle this project, they’ll be able to keep up as you grow.

-This topic is a combination of skill set and culture fit.
+This tip is a combination of skill set and culture fit.
 Obviously, a competent machine shop is a must.
 Yet, does this potential outsourcing vendor get excited about tough projects and have a hunger for continuous improvement?

-5. Complete Transparency About Their Role in the Relationship
+5. Request Transparency in the Relationship

 We hope you’re striving to develop a partnership, not just do business with another parts supplier.
 A true partner is transparent about the relationship and their role in your success.
 You always know where you stand.

 A valued partner delivers better communication, is more willing to work with you, is invested in quality, and gives extra attention to price.
 Plus, there will come a day when you need to quickly change an order.
 An invested partner is flexible enough to handle change orders and willing to provide value added services, too.